-Check all modifications, repairs, replacements

-performed since last satisfactory operation of set.
-A loose wire connection overlooked when installing a replacement part could cause problems.
-An incorrect connection, an opened switch or circuit breaker, or a loose plug-in are all potential problems that can be eliminated by a visual check.

-Unless absolutely sure that panel instruments are accurate, use portable test meters for troubleshooting.
+- Check all modifications, repairs, replacements performed since last satisfactory operation of set.
+An incorrect connection, an opened switch or circuit breaker, or a loose plug-in are all potential problems that can be eliminated by a visual check. - Unless absolutely sure that panel instruments are accurate, use portable test meters for troubleshooting.

 To troubleshoot a problem, start at the upper-left corner of chart and answer all questions either YES or NO. Follow the chart until the problem is found, performing referenced adjustment or test procedures.
-Refer to typical wiring diagram in Figure 29 for locating control component leads, terminals and other check points.
+Refer to typical wiring diagram (Figure 35) for locating control component leads, terminals and other check points.